 - Regulation 13: Standards and Requirements for the Transportation of Food

-The 5 Basic Steps to Get a Certificate of Acceptability (COA)?
+5 Basic Steps to Get a Certificate of Acceptability (COA)

-- If satisfied, the local authority will issue you with a COA.
+- Get certified!
+If everything meets their standards, the local authority will issue your official COA.

-- The COA applies to a specific food premise, and if you move your food premises, you will need to apply for another COA.
+- Moving Locations: The COA applies to a specific location.
+If you relocate your food business, you’ll need to apply for a new COA at the new address.

 Conclusion